US: Federal judge suspends near-total abortion ban in Texas | DW | 07.10.2021

 The Texas law is one of the biggest challenges to abortion rights that the US has seen in decades.

-Similar laws have been struck down in recent years because they were in violation of the landmark 1973 ruling in Roe v.
-Wade that guaranteed a woman's right to an abortion.
+Similar laws have been struck down in recent years because they were in violation of a landmark 1973 ruling.
+The Supreme Court's Roe v.
+Wade decision almost 50 years ago guaranteed a woman's right to an abortion.

-In December, the US Supreme Court is set to include arguments in Mississippi's bid to overturn the Roe v.
-Wade decision.

 adi/jsi (AP, AFP, Reuters)